weberlab-hhu/Helixer/docs/training.md

 We will set up a working example with a limited amount of data.
 For this, we will process species for each of training, validation and testing.
-We will pre-process each species with GeenuFF, and then write to h5 files containing the numerical matrices that will be directly used during training.
+We will pre-process each species with GeenuFF, and then write to zarr files containing the numerical matrices that will be directly used during training.

 ## Generating training-ready data